Hidaya Sultan al-Salem: Investigation

-Lt.
-Colonel Al-Azmi was released in the second quarter of 2019 after 10,000,000.00 KD in blood money was paid to the victims' family in under 2 days which is record breaking.

 Context

 Even though the Constitution of Kuwait guaranteed women equality in 1961, women were not granted rights until 1999, which was opposed by the reactionary tribal-fundamentalist alliance.

 Hidaya Sultan al-Salem was a campaigner for women's rights and suffrage in Kuwait, as well as a female leader in publishing.
-Women media professionals surveyed by the Beirut-based Institute for Women’s Studies in the Arab World concurred that important editorial decisions in all media were still invariably made by men.
+Women media professionals surveyed by the Beirut-based Institute for Women's Studies in the Arab World concurred that important editorial decisions in all media were still invariably made by men.
 While women were occupying more spots in journalism training programs, they were employed at the same level.

 She also played a role in the emergence of women in the literary scene in Kuwait in an era when magazine publishing was a new development.

 Impact

 While Hidaya Sultan al-Salem was the first journalist killed in Kuwait, she was one of 51 journalists killed while on the job in 2001.
 The rate of professionals in the media being attacked and killed increased during the year of 2001.